dan-weaver/alext/src/pages/issues/economy.md

-To improve entrepreneurs' ability to start and grow their businesses, Alex will partner with small business programs across the Houston area and make sure that Congress supports smaller, community-oriented banks—institutions that are more likely to lend to and build longer-term relationships with small businesses.
+To improve entrepreneurs' ability to start and grow their businesses, Alex will partner with small business programs across the Houston area and make sure that Congress supports smaller, community-oriented banks&mdash;institutions that are more likely to lend to and build longer-term relationships with small businesses.

 Alex will work to ensure that our community's small businesses have the